carolinabaptist/AI-Learning-Lab/README.md

 </div>
 <br>
 <div align="justify">
-To play the game, use <a href="https://teachablemachine.withgoogle.com/train/image">Google Teachable Machine</a> to take the photos, create the labels “right,” “up right,” and “still,” test the model, and download the files.
+To play the game, use <a href="https://teachablemachine.withgoogle.com/train/image">Google Teachable Machine</a> to take the photos, create the labels right, up right and still, test the model and download the files.
 For the photos:<br>
 • For “right”, the child should raise their right hand.<br>
 • For “up right”, the child should raise their left hand.<br>
 • For “still”, the child should keep both hands down.
 <br>
-In portuguese, the labels must be "direita", "cima direita" e "nada".
+In portuguese, the labels must be direita (right), cima direita (up right) and nada (still).
+When creating the Hindi version, use the following labels: दायाँ (right), ऊपर दायाँ (up right), and स्थिर (still).
 </div>
 <br>
 After exporting the model, Google Teachable Machine provides a ZIP file containing all necessary files.
 You must unzip this file before uploading the model to the Lab, otherwise the platform will not recognize it correctly.
+This activity is the only one that relies on internet.
 <br>
 <div align="justify">
 <strong>Key concepts:</strong> Classification, Training data, Labels, Training, Supervised learning, AI models, Evaluation<br>